 On March 28, 2011, the Honourable June Draude, Minister of Social Services, announced the Saskatchewan Advantage Housing Plan, a suite of programs to increase the availability of affordable housing in the province.
 HeadStart on a Home was one of these programs.
 The design of the program has been completed through public consultation with stakeholders across the province.

-Through the Saskatchewan Immigrant Investor Fund Inc. (SIIF), the Government of Saskatchewan is flowing the federal funding of over $200 million for this program.
+Through the Saskatchewan Immigrant Investor Fund Inc. (SIIF), the Government of Saskatchewan has committed federal funding of over $200 million to this program.
+Funding repayment will begin after the first five years.
 SIIF is a subsidiary of Crown Investments Corporation.
-The government will not administer the Program or pick which Municipalities or projects the funds will be allocated to.
+The government will not administer the Program or select Municipalities or projects to which the funds will be allocated.